Darkwebnew/WDM_EXP6/README.md

     "doc4": "Is this the first document?",
 }

-# Preprocessing function to tokenize and remove stopwords/punctuation
+# Preprocessing function to tokenize and remove stopwords/punctuation using spaCy
 def preprocess_text(text):
-    tokens = word_tokenize(text.lower())
+    doc = nlp(text.lower())
-    tokens = [token for token in tokens if token not in stopwords.words("english") and token not in string.punctuation] return " ".join(tokens)
+    tokens = [token.text for token in doc if token.text not in nlp.Defaults.stop_words and token.text not in string.punctuation]
+    return " ".join(tokens)

 # Preprocess documents and store them in a dictionary